ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-12-31-cristiano-ronaldo-gym-workout-2026.md

 | **Hanging Leg Raises / Knee Raises** | 3    | 12-15       | 30-45          | Lower abs and grip strength                   |
 | **Ab Wheel Rollouts**    | 3    | 10-12       | 45-60          | Advanced core strength and stability          |

-**Affiliate Link:** For overhead presses, a [weightlifting belt](https://example.com/weightlifting-belt-affiliate-link) ($25-$60) can again provide excellent core support.
-Look for [gym clothing](https://example.com/gym-clothing-affiliate-link) from brands like Gymshark or Lululemon that allow a full range of motion for shoulder exercises.
+ For overhead presses, a [weightlifting belt](https://amzn.to/4q3RMqy) ($25-$60) can again provide excellent core support.
+Look for [gym clothing](https://amzn.to/4qCWVpr) from brands like Gymshark or Lululemon that allow a full range of motion for shoulder exercises.
 A comfortable fit will help you focus on your form.

 #### H3: Cool-down (5-10 minutes)